laravel/docs/eloquent.md

     $flight->name = 'New Flight Name';

     $flight->save();

+It is also possible to update an existing instance directly, while taking advantage of the model features and rules (guarded/fillable attributes, dates, mutators/accessors, timestamps).
+When the identifier is known, an instance can be updated from an associative array where the keys correspond to fillable attribute columns:

+    public function update($id, $data)
+    {
+        return App\Models\Flight::find($id)->update($data);
+    }

+It is only necessary to provide keys for the fields that are to be updated.
+In the example above, datetime conversions, mutations and guards will be applied as specified in the `Flight` class.
+It is possible to bypass the rules and mutators defined on the model with the `update` function of the `Builder` rather than `Model`, by using the `where` method instead of `find`:

+    public function update($id, $data)
+    {
+        return App\Models\Flight::where('id', $id)->update($data);
+    }

 #### Mass Updates

-Updates can also be performed against any number of models that match a given query.
+The Eloquent `Builder` methods can also be used to perform updates against any number of models that match a given query.
 In this example, all flights that are `active` and have a `destination` of `San Diego` will be marked as delayed:

     App\Models\Flight::where('active', 1)
               ->where('destination', 'San Diego')